andreglock/WDclasses/classes/02BDL.md

-# Basic Digital Literacy day 2RECAP$ ls -lah
+# Basic Digital Literacy day 2 RECAP
+$ ls -lah
 $ pwd
 $ history
+$ cd
-$ cd## Files and FolderssNaming
+## Files and Folders Naming
     Names are like
     something.zip
     Case sensitive!
     File name endings are nice to have, but not necessary Text files and binary files
-        Binary files need a program to be openeds
+        Binary files need a program to be opened
         Text files contain readable text content
     Avoid strange characters such as space, ü and ä Use alphanumerics for file namings